amarks0/100-days-of-code/log.md

 **Today's Progress**: Started the a longer section of the course I'm working on that deals with React state.
 I really like freeCodeCamp, but sometimes it jumps up in terms on knowledge after each challenege and state introduction kinda got me confused.
 So this was nice.

 **Thoughts**: Almost 25% done!

+### Day 24: March 25, 2021

+**Today's Progress**: I was planning on working on some freeCodeCamp but it became an emotional day where we almost lost a family pet.
+SO. didn't make any progress today, but I will make up for it tomorrow.

+**Thoughts**: It really is something where emotions can knock whatever motivation you have in a whole 'nother direction...

+### Day 25: March 26, 2021

+**Today's Progress**: Family pet okay. :) Did freeCodeCamp for an hour and then off and on inbetween DBD matches (load times are loooong)

+**Thoughts**: 25% done!
+We in here!